traderinteractive/filter-php/README.md

 ```

 #### PhoneFilter::filter
 Aliased in the filter as `phone`, this will filter a given value as a phone.
-Returning the phone is the specified format.
+Returning the phone in the specified format.

 The following filters the given string into a formatted phone string
 ```php